Hugh Gough (Indian Army officer): Victoria Cross

-Gough was 23 years old, and a lieutenant in the 1st Bengal European Light Cavalry (later 19th Hussars) during the First war of Indian independence, when the following deeds took place for which he was awarded the VC:
+Gough was 23 years old, and a lieutenant in the 1st Bengal European Light Cavalry (later 19th Hussars) during the 1857 Rebellion, when the following deeds took place for which he was awarded the VC:

 Later career

 Gough commanded the 12th Bengal Cavalry in the 1868 Abyssinian expedition, and was appointed a Companion of the Order of the Bath in August 1868.
 He served under General Frederick Roberts during the Second Anglo-Afghan War, including the battles of Peiwar Kotal in December 1878 and Charasia in October 1879.
 He also commanded the cavalry brigade on Roberts' march from Kabul to Kandahar in August 1880, and the Battle of Kandahar on 1 September 1880.
 He was made a Knight Commander of the Order of the Bath in 1881.

 After a number of senior military posts in India, Gough achieved the rank of general in 1894.
 He was made a Knight Grand Cross of the Order of the Bath in 1896, before retiring a year later.
 He was then appointed Keeper of the Jewel House at the Tower of London, dying while still holding this office on 12 May 1909.
 He was buried at Kensal Green Cemetery.